 - Public Budgeting and Financial Management

-During your coursework, you will explore key concepts in leadership, including best practices in human capital development.
+During your coursework for the MPA in Government and Policy, you will explore key concepts in leadership, including best practices in human capital development.
 Delve into the details of far-reaching policy issues, including education, health care and social services.
 Develop critical thinking skills as you consider how policy decisions affect various populations.
-Other knowledge areas you will examine include:
+Other knowledge areas you will examine while earning this degree include:

 - Science of organizational behavior